 Bumblebees are misunderstood members of the bug family.
 They are commonly mistaken for wasps and are feared by many people.
 These bees have black and yellow stripes, and they can sting living beings.
 If a colony of bumblebees is visible, it is wise to keep a safe distance from them to prevent injury.
 If these insects feel threatened, they will sting to protect themselves.
 While they may sting people, bumblebees are an important asset to a garden with flowers or crops.
 This species of bee pollinates plants.
 Pollination is essential for plants to continue producing and reproducing.
 During this process, a pollinator like a bumblebee will accumulate pollen from the male plant and deliver it to the female plant.
 This reproduction process creates seeds so that the plant population can increase.
 These seeds can be in various forms, such as sunflower seeds or fruit.
 The bumblebee’s role in pollination is extremely important to a human’s diet because we eat what these insects help produce.
 Without them, nature’s balance will become unbalanced, and freshly grown food will be nonexistent in any farm, garden, or grocery store.

 Bugs like these are extremely helpful to gardeners because they keep plants healthy.
-The ladybugs and praying mantises are like a natural pesticide.
-They do not contaminate surrounding plants and crops like Cutter does, and they are bee friendly.
-The bee population has decreased dramatically within the past few years because of the increase of pesticide use.
+The ladybugs and praying mantises are like natural pesticides.
+They do not contaminate surrounding plants and crops as Cutter does, and they are bee-friendly.
+The bee population has decreased dramatically within the past few years because of the increase in pesticide use.
 Although people use pesticides to rid their homes of bugs like mosquitoes, they are also harming helpful ones like the bees.
-Without bees to pollinate the flora in the world, fields would be flower-less and farms would be crop-less.
+Without bees to pollinate the flora in the world, fields would be flowerless and farms would be cropless.
 Ladybugs and praying mantises are healthy and natural alternatives for pest control, for the environment and for plants.

 Maintaining a garden takes a lot of hard work and dedication.
 Gardeners must remove weeds and dead leaves to promote growth.
 Water, sunlight, and fertilizer are also imperative to keeping a successful garden.
 This is especially difficult because different plants require different amounts of these items.
 While regulating all of these necessities, gardeners have to keep a keen eye out for specific bugs that can cause devastating problems in a garden.
 Insects like ladybugs, praying mantises, and bumblebees can help stop and prevent further issues by diminishing the source of the problem.
 These insects are amazing assets for every garden.